 Manage Legacy FAQ Content to Ensure Accuracy

 Over time, your customer base will likely change the words or phrasing they use to describe or search for a problem.
-Therefore, update your existing content to match current customer phrasing and keyword use.
+Therefore, update your existing content to match customer phrasing and keyword use.

 Managing legacy FAQ content ensures all self-service content –– even older content –– is visible and accessible to your customers, promoting a higher customer satisfaction rating and reducing service costs.

-Reduce Customer Service Spending with SEO
+Reduce Customer Service Spending Using Targeted SEO

 You want your customers to receive the help they need, and you want them to be happy with their experience with your business.
 SEO can help you achieve both of those goals.
 However, in reducing costs and delivering helpful content directly to the customer, SEO is the missing key in your customer service strategy.

 Contact our team today to begin an SEO strategy that reduces customer service costs, increases satisfaction scores, and earns valuable traffic to your site.